mmuratarat/mmuratarat.github.io/_posts/2019-06-27-fibonacci-series-python.md

 comments: true
 ---

-This is the basic Python function to print out Fibonacci series up to term that has been defined by the user:
+This is the basic Python function to print out Fibonacci series up to the term that has been defined by the user:

 {% highlight python %}
 def Fibonacci(nterms):